vteague/myGovIDAnalysis/README.md

 Thanks to Rod Teague and Andrew Conway for their help.
 Thanks also to Yaakov Smith for helpful review of this work.

+## Usage and Contacts

+You are welcome to quote or reuse this material as long as you credit the original source.

+Email contact: bfrengley [at] student.unimelb.edu.au or vanessa [at] thinkingcybersecurity.com

 "Disclosure.md" [readonly] 88L, 11217C